johnkmeas/frontend-arcade-game/README.md

 #### Download repository
 In terminal run `git clone https://github.com/johnkmeas/frontend-arcade-game.git`

+#### Run in browser
+Open index.html in browser and use the arrow keys to move the character.
+Try to move character across the road into water.
+When the goal is reached or character collides with enemies, the game will restart.
 ## Object Oriented programming
 I think the best way to learn is with visual feedback and that is what this project was designed to do.
 I had to write code to get everything in a blank browser window to render and function like a game.